-Entrance Assessment: Students must take the MTECH Entrance Assessment.
+Entrance Assessment: Students are required to take the MTECH Entrance Assessment and score a passing rate of: Math: 2: English: B or provide alternative documentation to prove competency.
 The Entrance Assessment is free and takes about an hour to complete.
 To learn more visit mtec.edu/testing.

-New Student Orientation: Students must complete the brief New Student Orientation prior to first day of class.
+New Student Orientation: Students must complete the brief New Student Orientation on first day of class.
 To learn more visit mtec.edu/nso.

 - All employed students must register with the Utah Division of Occupational and Professional Licensing.

 - DOPL requires that students complete 72 hours of seat time per class.
 Students who exceed 6 absences in a semester will not meet that requirement and will automatically fail.